MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/change-email-address.md

 You'll be guided to get everything set up correctly with your domain in Office 365.

 > [!NOTE]
-> If you're not using an exchange license, you cannot use the domain to send/receive emails from the o365 tenant.
+> If you are not using an Exchange license, you cannot use the domain to send or receive emails from the Office 365 tenant.

 ## See Also